 In cases of cardiogenic pulmonary edema, preload reduction is necessary and measures to treat the cause must be taken, i.e. treating acute left ventricular heart failure or treating cardiac arrhythmia.

 When treating toxic or allergic pulmonary edema, inhaled corticosteroids are indicated.
 Mechanical positive-pressure ventilation may also be an option.
-Therapy for pulmonary edema, caused by renal failure with over-hydration, consists of dialysis.
+Therapy for pulmonary edema, caused by a renal failure with over-hydration, consists of dialysis.
 In cases of high-altitude edema, it is necessary to administer oxygen and move the patient to a lower altitude.

 The answers are below the references.